 I would like to give:

-Could help provide tool-kits for our networks of climate activists around Australia.
+Could provide action tool kits for our network of passionate climate activists around Australia.

-Could help fund our campaign to stop Scott Morrison government investing in fossil fuel projects.
+Could fund future protests to stop Scott Morrison's government from investing in fossil fuel projects.

-Could help put photographers in the Reef to capture evidence of the mass bleaching.
+Could put photographers in the Great Barrier Reef to capture evidence of mass coral bleaching.

-Your ongoing support is the most effective way to contribute by helping us with long term campaign goals.
+Your ongoing support is the most effective way to help the campaign and protect our Great Barrier Reef.

-We need to end coal to protect the Reef
+We must end coal to protect the Reef's precious ecosystem

 Why is the coral bleaching?

-The coal industry's three big threats that could devastate The Great Barrier Reef:
+The coal industry poses three major threats to the Great Barrier Reef:

 How the coal industry could impact the Reef